Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

 Then for all $t > 0$,

-\end{lemma} By considering the negation of the function $-\xi$ in lieu of $\xi$, one can obtain the same tail bound for the opposite direction.
+\end{lemma} Note that one can obtain the same tail bound for the opposite direction by considering $-\xi$ in lieu of $\xi$.

-\section{Some Known Results from Deconvolution Literature}
+\subsection{Some Known Results from Deconvolution Literature}

-In this section, we introduce some known results for estimating the unknown density $f_X$ of random variable $X$ by deconvolution techniques.
-Suppose that $Z = X+N$ is a measurement of $X$ with additive noise $N$ and we have $n$ i.i.d. observations $Z_1, \ldots, Z_n$. \citet{Fan1991} reported that we can achieve an asymptotically consistent density estimate when the noise density is known and $f_X$ satisfies certain smoothness conditions.
-Later, \citet{Delaigle2008} showed that consistent estimation is possible even when the noise distribution is unknown, with aid of repeated measurements.
+In this section, we introduce some known results for estimating the unknown density $f_X$ of random variable $X$ using deconvolution techniques.
+Suppose that $Z = X+N$ is a measurement of $X$ with additive noise $N$ and that we have $n$ i.i.d. observations $Z_1, \ldots, Z_n$.
+Fan reported that we can achieve an asymptotically consistent estimate for the density $f_X$ when the noise density $f_N$ is known and $f_X$ satisfies certain smoothness conditions \cite{Fan1991}.
+Later, Delaigle et al. showed that consistent estimation is possible even when the noise distribution is unknown, with aid of repeated measurements \citet{Delaigle2008}.

-Their estimators and proof techniques rely on the kernel smoothing method.
-Here we only present the abbreviated version of the concepts, the estimator, and the results to the minimum amount we need.
-We would refer interested readers to relevant references for more detail; for example, \citet{Carroll1988, Fan1991, Delaigle2008}.
+Their estimators and proof techniques rely on the kernel smoothing method (kernel deconvolution estimator).
+Here we only present the abridged version of the concepts, the estimator, and the results to the minimum amount we need.
+We would refer interested readers to relevant references for more details; for example, \citet{Carroll1988, Fan1991, Delaigle2008}.

-\subsection{Deconvolution Kernel Density Estimator}
+\subsubsection{Deconvolution Kernel Density Estimator}

-We provide a summary for deconvolution kernel density estimator, which we already discussed in detail to provide intuition for our algorithm in Section \ref{sec:alg_noisy}.
-For more detailed explanations to see how and why it works, please see that discussion.